How to Get a Better Webinar Background: A Guide

 There are two key principles to follow here:

-2. Light should shine down on you, not up.
-There’s a reason people tell campfire stories with a flashlight under their face; it’s inherently uncomfortable to look at.
-We look our best when light comes from above, which is presumably why they mounted the sun up there.
+2. The light should shine down on you, not up.
+There’s a reason people tell campfire stories with a flashlight under their faces; it’s inherently uncomfortable to look at.
+We look our best when the light comes from above, which is presumably why they mounted the sun up there.

 Nail the framing.
 If you’ve ever FaceTimed with the grandparents, you’ve seen up enough nostrils to know how important this is.